Research

 In multiple studies, I have shown that deliberate erring improves learning more than avoiding errors—a phenomenon I have termed the derring effect.
 My work has established the benefits of deliberate erring across diverse learning outcomes such as memory retention (Wong & Lim, 2022, JEP: General), knowledge application (Wong & Lim, 2022, Journal of Educational Psychology), problem-solving (Yap & Wong, 2024, Journal of Educational Psychology), and far transfer across knowledge domains (Wong, 2023, Educational Psychology Review).

 My research also leverages cognitive science to uncover techniques that improve higher order learning.
-For instance, I have shown how teaching others enhances creative research question generation (Wong, Lim, & Lim, 2023, Journal of Educational Psychology), and developed a metacognitive intervention—judgments of higher order learning (JOL+)—that boosts argumentative reasoning (Wong & Lim, 2019, JEP: Applied).
+For instance, I have shown how teaching others enhances creative research question generation in both the lab (Wong, Lim, & Lim, 2023, Journal of Educational Psychology) and classroom (Lim, Wong, & Visessuvanapoom, in press, JXE), and developed a metacognitive intervention—judgments of higher order learning (JOL+)—that boosts argumentative reasoning (Wong & Lim, 2019, JEP: Applied).

 Music Psychology